 It was one of the memorable moments in Wroclaw’s history and you still can find signs which show how high the water was at that time.

 We highly recommend you to see the city from the water.
 You can go canoeing/kayaking, rent motor boats and take big tour cruises.
 We even have really sustainable solar boats available!
 There are plenty rental and marina places in Wroclaw so it’s not difficult to choose the best option for you.
 We recommend you some places here.
+And if you want to take a boat cruise in Wroclaw, here we compare all available options.

 However if spending some time on the water is not what you like we believe that “traditional” walks and cycling along the rivers are also great options to enjoy Wroclaw.
 You don’t need your own bike as it’s possible to rent a bike or electric scooter almost on each corner.
 Click here for more information on how to get around in Wroclaw.